yashoza19/spending-transaction-monitor/packages/ingestion-service/README.md

 ## Getting Started

 This section provides instructions on how to work with the Python implementation of the ingestion service (`ingestion-service-py`).
-For instructions on the TypeScript implementation, see the `ingestion-service-ts/README.md` file.

 ### Prerequisites